 While reports are strongly encouraged, reports are not required for information and referral assistance.
-The Victims' Advocate telephone number is 974-5757 and is located in ADM 273.
+The Advocacy Program telephone number is 974-5757.
 Office hours are Monday through Friday 8:00 a.m. to 5:00 p.m.
 An on-call advocate can be reached anytime by contacting the program telephone number at 974-5757.